By Ross Thrasher

 The UK has never really squashed its coronavirus curve, resulting in a daily death rate of 50 in July.
 As new cases persist, this average may increase to 60 for the next 100 days.

-And finally Canada, whose socializing young people have reaped the whirlwind of a jump in new infections recently.
-July’s Canadian virus-inflicted body count has held at 15/day, but the IHME estimates a mortality bounce to 45/day in the coming months.
+And finally July mortality projections for Canada, whose socializing young people have reaped the whirlwind of a jump in new infections recently.
+The Canadian virus-inflicted body count has held at 15/day, but the IHME estimates a mortality bounce to 45/day in the coming months.